What is the difference between Strengths and Competencies?

-• Competencies are characteristics and behaviours that predict successful organizational outcomes.
-They focus on skills, knowledge, and behaviours associated with success in specific roles or levels within an organization (e.g., leadership).
+Competencies are typically defined as characteristics and behaviours that predict successful organisational outcomes.
+Most organisations using competencies have focused their efforts on defining skills, knowledge and behaviours associated with success in a particular role, function or at a particular level in the organisation (e.g. leadership).

 How do Strengths and Competencies relate?